Dev House(HSV)

 Why Huntsville

-Huntsville already holds serious builders—across aerospace, software, startups, and garages.
+Huntsville already holds serious builders—across aerospace, software, startups, garages, and labs.

-What’s less common is a small room where that talent meets through work in progress—not slides, not performative networking.
+What's less common is a room where that talent meets through active projects on the floor.

 DevHouse is where that work meets.